 Attempts have been made to remove alien species from the Park but total eradication has not been achieved.
 All the alien plants, apart from the Kei apple planted as a hedge along the Park boundary, will be manually eradicated from the Park.
-Opuntia species will be eliminated using biological control as it is being done in Tsavo East National Park.
+Opuntia species will be eliminated using biological control.
 All sites where invasive or alien species will be removed will be restored using indigenous species occurring around each site.